-A Respondent is presumed innocent unless found responsible for a violation of this policy.
+A Respondent is presumed not responsible for a violation of this policy until a determination is made at the conclusion of the grievance process.
 The standard used to determine responsibility in all cases under this policy will be the "Preponderance of the Evidence" Standard - i.e., whether it is more likely than not, considering the weight of the credible evidence, that the alleged violation(s) occurred.
 This standard is not the same as the higher "Clear and Convincing" or "Beyond Reasonable Doubt" standards.
 There need not be a determination of high probability or certainty that a violation occurred.